danieloneill/quickmod/README.md

 * At present, this has been tested with 6 different mods and correctly functions with those 6.
 YMMV with whatever mod, but if it fails to install (or something breaks) please create a ticket with the mod name as the title.

+* Mods are installed in order, and loaded in that order.
+This isn't what anybody wants, but for now there is no load order manager.
+You'll have to manually edit your loadorder.txt because of this (for now).